krispyensign/unidash/README.md

-# MutantMarketBot
+# MutantStopBot

-MutantMakerBot is a bot to perform signal generation and backtesting using WMA on different charts.
+MutantStopBot is a bot to perform signal generation and backtesting using WMA on different charts.

 ## NOTICE